DaoudAli/EECS4413-Auction-Website/README.md

 # E-Commerce Auction System

-This repository contains the backend services for an e-commerce auction platform implemented using a microservice architecture with Spring Boot.
-The frontend application is built using Next.js and is bundled with Bun.

-Project is developed for the EECS4413 Class at York University.
+This repository contains the backend services for an e-commerce auction platform implemented using a microservice architecture with Spring Boot, and a frontend application built using Next.js and Bun.
+This project is developed for the EECS4413 Class at York University.

 ## Services